“225: Artists Celebrate Kentucky’s History” Reception

 Gwen introduced each of the artists during her talk, how nice!
 She explained that the display was organized chronologically, with the earliest historical representation starting on the right side under the signage.
 Each of the 60 works of art has written information about the subject.
 The art shows a variety of media, there is something for everyone.
 I am proud to know some of the artists in the show.

 Mark Selter and Angela Selter were the first artists we met in Kentucky when we were in a show together in Danville.
-Mark’s oil painting, “Cane” was chosen for the show card.
+Mark’s oil painting, “Cane” was chosen for the poster shown above.
 Mark embodies history, as displayed with his handmade jacket with eighteenth century King George III buttons.He is a master painter, as well as expert craftsman of historic artifacts.

 In his statement he said: “When I set out to explore the settling of Kentucky with ideas of painting scenes from that era, I initially went as a tourist/artist with a camera and soon found myself immersed and engaged in the culture and joined in as a working part of the reenactment events; camping, cooking, hiking, eating, and sharing history with the participants.
 I learned about the clothing and accouterments of that period and spent many hours researching and making clothing by hand.